Kathy Bates: Film breakthrough and critical success (1990–2009)

 Bates' performance in the 1990 horror film Misery, based on the book of the same name by Stephen King, marked her Hollywood breakthrough.
-The film was a commercial and critical success, and her performance as Annie Wilkes was met with widespread critical adulation.
+The film was a commercial and critical success, and her performance as Annie Wilkes was met with widespread critical praise.
+She won the Academy Award for Best Actress and the Golden Globe Award for Best Actress – Motion Picture Drama for Misery.
+The American Film Institute included Annie Wilkes in their "100 Heroes and Villains" list, ranking her as the 17th-most iconic villain (and sixth-most iconic villainess) in film history.
 Also that year, she had a role in Warren Beatty's crime film Dick Tracy.
-In the following year she won the Academy Award for Best Actress and the Golden Globe Award for Best Actress – Motion Picture Drama.
-The American Film Institute included Annie Wilkes (as played by Bates) in their "100 Heroes and Villains" list, ranking her as the 17th-most iconic villain (and sixth-most iconic villainess) in film history.

-Soon after, she starred in the acclaimed 1991 film Fried Green Tomatoes, based on the novel by comedic actress Fannie Flagg.
+The following year, she starred in the acclaimed 1991 film Fried Green Tomatoes, based on the novel by comedic actress Fannie Flagg.
 For her performance in this film, she received a BAFTA Award nomination.
 In 1995, Bates played the title character in Dolores Claiborne, another well-received Stephen King adaptation, for which she was nominated for Best Actress at the 22nd Saturn Awards.

-In 1995, Bates began working behind the screen as well, as a director, on several television series; her early directing jobs include episodes of Great Performances, Homicide: Life on the Street, and NYPD Blue.
+In 1995, Bates began working behind the screen as a director on several television series; her early directing jobs include episodes of Great Performances, Homicide: Life on the Street, and NYPD Blue.

-In 1996, Bates received her first Emmy Award nomination for Outstanding Supporting Actress in a Miniseries or a Movie, for her performance as Jay Leno's manager Helen Kushnick in HBO's The Late Shift (1996).
-That role also earned Bates her second Golden Globe Award win in the category of Best Supporting Actress – Series, Miniseries or Television Film and her first Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Miniseries or Television Movie.
+In 1996, Bates received her first Emmy Award nomination for her performance as Jay Leno's manager Helen Kushnick in HBO's The Late Shift (1996).
+The role also won Bates her second Golden Globe and her first SAG Award.

 Bates gained wider recognition in 1997 when she portrayed American socialite Molly Brown in James Cameron's epic romance disaster film Titanic.
-She received her second Academy Award nomination (and first in the Best Supporting Actress category) for her work as the acid-tongued political advisor Libby Holden in Primary Colors (1998), which was adapted from the book by political journalist Joe Klein.
+She received her second Academy Award nomination for her work as the acid-tongued political advisor Libby Holden in the dramedy Primary Colors (1998), which was adapted from the book by political journalist Joe Klein.
 That same year, she starred as Adam Sandler's overprotective mother in The Waterboy (1998).
-The following year, she was nominated for Outstanding Guest Actress in a Comedy Series for her work as deranged alien hunter Charlotte Everly in the sitcom 3rd Rock from the Sun as well as for Outstanding Directing in a Miniseries or Movie for her work on the Dashiell Hammett-Lillian Hellman biopic Dash & Lilly.
-In 2000, Bates received another Emmy Award nomination for her turn as Miss Hannigan in Disney's remake of Annie (1999).
+The following year, she was nominated for the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series for her performance as deranged alien hunter Charlotte Everly in the sitcom 3rd Rock from the Sun, as well as for Outstanding Directing for a Miniseries or Movie for her work on the Dashiell Hammett-Lillian Hellman biopic Dash and Lilly.
+In 2000, Bates received another Emmy Award nomination for her role as Miss Hannigan in Disney's remake of Annie (1999).